Cost of Contesting a Will in NSW

 Empower Wills and Estate Lawyers Offer No Win No Fee Arrangement

 *Whilst a client subject to a “no win no fee” agreement will not have to pay our fees until and unless they achieve a successful outcome, the client is still liable to pay disbursements and barrister’s fees throughout the course of the matter.
-Whether we can offer a “no win no fee” agreement will depend on the facts and circumstances of each case.
+Whether we can offer a “no win no fee” agreement will depend on the facts and circumstances of each case and may vary depending on issues commonly arising in contesting wills or disputing a will.

 What Happens if My Claim Is Successful?

 If you successfully contest a will the court will make a ‘family provision order’ specifying what benefit each beneficiary will receive from the deceased’s estate.
-A successful claim will generally result in you receiving a larger benefit compared to what you would have received under the terms of the will.
+A successful claim will generally result in you receiving a larger benefit compared to what you would have received under the terms of the will, depending on the grounds for contesting a will and the overall strength of your circumstances.

 If you are successful, or if there are facts and circumstances which otherwise give rise to a claim for costs, you may apply to the court for a costs order.
-A costs order may require the deceased’s estate and one (or more) of the unsuccessful parties to reimburse you for some of your legal costs.
+A costs order may require the deceased’s estate and one (or more) of the unsuccessful parties to reimburse you for some of your legal costs, particularly in more complex will disputes or cases involving challenging a will where negotiations have been lengthy.

 What Happens if the Claim is Unsuccessful?

 However, in other cases, the court may order you personally liable to pay one or more of the other parties’ costs which can be significant and can often exceed $100,000.
-In some cases, costs orders can be ruinous and the risk of a costs order should always be front of mind.
+In some cases, costs orders can be ruinous and the risk of a costs order should always be front of mind, especially when deciding how to contest a will or whether to challenge a will in court.

 What Are the Costs if the Will Contest Is Settled at Mediation?

 The costs for a matter that is settled at mediation, instead of proceeding to hearing, will typically be lower.
-The costs will also depend on factors including the complexity of the facts and circumstances, the complexity of the estate, the nature and size of the estate, the number of parties, and the period of negotiations and mediation.
+The costs will also depend on factors including the complexity of the facts and circumstances, the complexity of the estate, the nature and size of the estate, the number of parties, and the period of negotiations and mediation, all of which commonly arise when contesting a will or dealing with broader will disputes.

 Is It Cheaper to Negotiate Instead of Litigating?